RomanKazakov182/Adjuncts/README.md

 # Adjuncts
-my coursework that contains the classifier of adjuncts
+My coursework that contains the classifier of adjuncts.